addestromberg/studio13se-regulator-panel/src/README.md

 # Regulator

-A simple visualisation for regulator heavily inspired by dcs scada software used in processing industries
+A simple visualisation for regulators heavily inspired by dcs/scada software used in processing industries.

 <!-- To help maximize the impact of your README and improve usability for users, we propose the following loose structure: